pcpmartins/video-quality-assessment/README.md

 * Visual Studio community edition 2015
 * openFrameworks 0.9.8
 * OpenCV 3.2.0 + contrib modules
+* ffmpeg

 In this project github repository there is a Visual Studio 2015 Project.
 One can either compile it from source (make sure to read [this](install_requirements.md) before) or just copy and paste the binaries folder.
 The available binaries should run on any Windows 8-10. x64 machine.

-## Feature enginnering and extraction
+## Visual features extraction

 We start from an initial basic set of basic measurements, from video data (metadata, raw 3 channel frame pixel values and their change along time), and some derived values.
 In this section we enumerate the main features, for each one we explain its relevancy, from our point of view.
-We can see in [figure 3](/images/feature_groups.png) a snapshot of the current feature taxonomy.
+We can see in [figure 3](/images/feature_groups.png) a snapshot of the current visual features taxonomy.
 The features can be computed by groups.
-For each one it is possible to compute several statistical measures: mean, variance, standard deviation, skewness and kurtosis.
+For each one it is possible to compute several statistical measures including the mean, variance, standard deviation, skewness and kurtosis.

 ![figure 3](/images/feature_groups.png)
 *figure 3 - Feature extraction groups*